pitrak1/lattice2d/README.md

 ## Example

-An example project is located in `/example`.
+An example project is located at `https://github.com/pitrak1/betrayal-pyglet`.
+This was the project that this library was initially designed for.

 ## Package Functionality